Owner/Director of Love2Dance All-Stars

 Jeanne has been involved in Love2Dance since its inception as camp counselor, recital volunteer and participant.
 For the past fifteen years, she has been co-director of the Love2Dance All-Stars.
 In addition to her involvement in the All-Star program, Jeanne brings her 30 years of experience to the studio as office manager and tap teacher.
 Jeanne's expertise is a welcome addition to the studio's day to day activities.
 Her husband Larry and daughters, Jennifer and Jaime, also continue to be important members of the Love2Dance family.

-Dawn Gilbert's performance repertoire is quite diverse, and includes playing "Connie Wong" in A Chorus Line at the age of 17, levitating as a magician's assistant, soloist in various dance reviews, a Golden State Warrior Girl and being a spokesmodel and riding an elephant in a long running show.
-She has trained and performed all over the world in many facets of dance including ballet, Pointe, classical jazz, hip hop, gymnastics, flamenco, and modern to name a few.
+Dawn Gilbert's performance repertoire is quite diverse, and includes playing "Connie Wong" in A Chorus Line, levitating as a magician's assistant, soloist in various dance reviews, a Golden State Warrior Girl, performing with elephants and birds and being a spokesmodel.
+She has trained and performed all over the world in many facets of dance including ballet, Pointe, classical jazz, lyrical, hip hop, acrobatics, flamenco, and modern to name a few.
 Dawn has produced, directed and choreographed many shows including Miss Nevada 2000 and 2001, which is a preliminary to Miss America and Miss Nevada's Outstanding Teen 2006.
 She has coached many young teens and women to win scholarships in the pageant world.
-Finally and most recently, she became a judge and dance coach for Women's Gymnastics.
+She was also a judge and dance coach for Junior Olympic Women's Gymnastics.
+Most recently, she received her Acrobatic Arts Certification Credentials which allows her to train students to achieve their student certification up to level 6.

 Carolyn has been dancing since she was three years old.
 She studied all types and styles of dance at That's Dancin'/Gold Coast Ballet in southern California.
 Carolyn graduated from Sonoma State University and graduated from Golden Gate University with her Masters Degree in Human Resources.
 She currently works for a small employee group benefits insurance broker in Petaluma.
 Carolyn began her time at Love2Dance as a student in the adult classes in 2010, she has been teaching ever since and is excited to be a part of the Love2Dance community.
 Carolyn facilitates many of the studio's birthday parties which is perfect because she loves to bake and decorate cupcakes.